Urban-Meteorology-Reading/UMEP-Workshop/source/GettingData/GettingData.rst

 Spatial and Meteorological data for UMEP
 ----------------------------------------

-This section includes examples on how generate and process appropriate data for UMEP.
+This section includes examples on how to generate and process appropriate data for UMEP.

 .. toctree::
    :maxdepth: 2